A lightweight fashion roller skate, capable of reassuring beginners and exciting pro riders while reducing the risk of heel tear.

 Since it's redesign, Rio Roller have sold over one millions units across the globe.

-Rio Roller has now been given a timeless look, with a chassis designed directly to fit each sole in each size.
-Each component has been redesigned specifically to give the user maximum control and comfort, whatever their style of riding.
+Rio Roller has been given a timeless new look, with a chassis engineered to perfectly fit each sole across all sizes.
+Every component has been carefully redesigned to provide skaters with maximum control and comfort, no matter their riding style.

 The original skate was heavier compared to much of the competition, giving a sluggish feel to the skate.